andrewacashner/hearingfaithms/chapters/chapter-3.md

 peregrinus*---would probably be accessible only to the performers themselves, if even they were paying close enough attention.
-Given the realities of hurried rehearsal schedules and the practical mindset of many performers then and now, much of this artistry would remain hidden, known only to the composer himself.
+Given the realities of hurried rehearsal schedules and the practical mindset of the cathedral performers, much of this artistry would remain hidden, known only to the composer himself.
-Because of its clear text declamation and distinct contrasts of styles, the piece would still leave an overall impression on the less attentive and educated listener, connecting the voices of the chapel choir with the voices of the Christmas angels and the mystery of Christmas.
+Because of its clear text declamation and distinct contrasts of styles, the piece would still leave an overall impression on the less attentive and educated listeners, inspiring them to connect the voices of the chapel choir with the voices of the Christmas angels and the mystery of Christmas.

 In this way, the piece functions not only for intellectual contemplation but also makes an affective appeal to bodily, communal reaction and participation.